bigsnarfdude/document-formatting-system/legacy/README.md

 # Legacy HTML-Based Document Formatting System

-This directory contains the original HTML-based document formatting system that has been superseded by the new DOCX-focused approach.
+This directory contains the original HTML-based document formatting system we are working on DOCX-focused approach for now.

 ## ⚠️ Legacy Status